AleBiancaIta/Pulse/README.md

      - [] User must be able to sign up for an account

      **optional**
-     - [] User can sign up using Google authentication
+     - [] User can sign up using Google or Facebook authentication
      - [] User can add their company to be able to sync up with other users within the company

 - [] Reset password page